If Valve won't remake Team Fortress 2, these modders will

 So far, the project has attracted over 20 volunteers consisting of environment artists, programmers, 3D artists, and level designers.
 Remaking a dense class-based shooter in a new engine is a monster task, but the early results are already looking good.
 Here's a quick look at the Pyro in action with Source 2's fancier lighting and particle tech:

-Amper has shown off a few other recreated Scout, Sniper, Demoman, and Soldier classes in recent weeks.
+Amper has shown off recreated Scout, Sniper, Demoman, and Soldier classes in recent weeks.

 Progress seems strong so far, but reading the dev blog, it's clear that TF:S2 is in an early stage of development.
 The team is actually developing the remake using s&box (pronounced 'sandbox'), the spiritual successor to Garry's Mod that utilizes Source 2 as its framework.
 The s&box tool itself is still in early development at Facepunch (the Rust studio founded by Garry "Garry's Mod" Newman), so Amper is working with incomplete tools.